Nailuy/Nailuy/README.md

 <br><br>

-*"Turning complexity into clarity, one thread at a time."*
+*Turning complexity into clarity, one thread at a time*

 </div>